 4. Look For Luxury in Every Space

 A want you should have on your list is touches of luxury!
-These can be small, like smart thermostats, or huge, like radiant floor heating that keeps your feet cozy and comfortable when you get up first thing in the morning.
+These can be small, like white shiplap accents, or huge, like radiant floor heating that keeps your feet cozy and comfortable when you get up first thing in the morning.
 When people talk about luxury apartments, pay attention to which items catch your eye.
 Even if you can’t afford the full luxury apartment, you can still look for these touches of fun and exciting opulence.

 5. Pay Attention to Amenities

 Amenities will change a lot about how you feel about the property you’re renting.
 Is there a pool?
+A roof decking system for entertaining?
 A common office space where you can work at a table?
 A built-in gym?
 Safe and secure multi-unit mailboxes?
 Consider which additional parts of the building you’d like, and try to find that.
 Don’t be afraid to think outside the box, as long as you’re okay with these being wants and not needs.

 6. Consider Distance to Work and Family

 How long are you willing to drive to see your loved ones or to go to the office if you work in person?
 If you don’t want to drive more than half an hour away from your office in downtown St. Paul: it’s okay to make that a need.
 This will affect you every single day you go to work, which for many is five to six days a week.

 Do you want to be near your family?
 Consider looking at apartments in a middle ground between the two so that you can easily go to either and don’t have to worry about picking one over the other.

 The quality and efficiency of road infrastructure play a crucial role in determining daily commute duration, impacting both personal and professional aspects of our lives.
 It is essential to recognize the significance of well-connected road networks when looking for a new apartment.